Hindu Makkal Katchi: History

 Owing to a series of extremist activities, the party frequently found itself in conflict with the law.
 In 1997, its leader, Arjun Sampath, was arrested on charges of attempted murder of MLA C. T. Dhandapani and was jailed at the Vellore Central Prison.

 In 2006, five party activists were arrested for damaging a statue of Periyar, an anti-caste and feminist activist, who organised the Self-Respect Movement and who is considered the architect of Dravidian politics.

 In 2008 and 2009, several party members were detained by the police, in an effort to prevent them from staging Hindu nationalist demonstrations on the island of Kachchatheevu, which belongs to Sri Lanka.

 In 2009, some Tamil fishermen were arrested by the Sri Lankan Navy.
 In response, HMK members and supporters started pressuring the Indian government to rescue them from Sri Lanka.
 When Union Home Minister P. Chidambaram visited Tamil Nadu, HMK supporters showed black flag as a form of protest.
 19 supporters were thus arrested and removed from park area by the police.

 The party has also repeatedly filed charges against famous women.
 It pressed charges against the movie stars Khushbu Sundar, Shriya Saran, and Mallika Sherawat, for "indecent dressing" and for supposedly "offending Hindu values."
 Party members have also harassed women visiting pubs and young couples out on Valentine's Day.

 In November 2019, Hindu Makkal Katchi leader Arjun Sampath was detained after he draped a saffron shawl on a statue of Thiruvalluvar, in Pillayarpatti, Thanjavur, in a symbolic Hindu nationalist move.

 In January 2018, a group threw molotov cocktails at the house of the HMK south zone organising president, named Balamurugan, before fleeing the scene.
 In September 2018, five individuals were arrested by the police, for supposedly plotting to murder HMK leader Sampath.

 In February 2023, Manikandan, the south district deputy head of the HMK was killed by a gang in Madurai, Tamil Nadu.
 Police said that the accused escaped after committing the crime.

-On May 2023, violence broke out between the members of the Hindu Makkal katchi and BJP members following a heated argument over the 100th episode of Prime Minister Narendra Modi's Mann Ki Baat.
+In May 2023, violence broke out between the members of the Hindu Makkal katchi and BJP members following a heated argument over the 100th episode of Prime Minister Narendra Modi's Mann Ki Baat.
 Members of the HMK and BJP attacked each other with iron rods and tore each other's clothes.
 Police confiscated weapons, wooden logs, and iron rods involved in the incident, arrested three individuals, and sent several others to the hospital.